 - Download the UCS-SCU ISO image file from cisco.com.
-To know how to download the image, go to the "Obtaining ISO Image From cisco.com" section on page 2-1. - Create an .iso CD using an application that burns .iso CDs.
+For infomation on how to download the image, go to the "Obtaining ISO Image From cisco.com" section on page 2-1. - Create an .iso CD using an application that burns .iso CDs.

-To boot the application on your server using physical CD/DVD, follow these steps:
+To boot the application on your server using a physical CD/DVD, follow these steps:

-- Step 1 Connect the USB DVD drive to the server through the USB port. - Step 2 Insert the physical media on to your DVD drive. - Step 3 Restart the server, and press F6 to enter boot selection menu and then select CDROM drive as boot device.
+- Step 1 Connect the USB DVD drive to the server through the USB port. - Step 2 Insert the physical media on to your DVD drive. - Step 3 Restart the server and press F6 to enter the boot selection menu.
+Select CDROM drive as the boot device.